 Regular detentions will be assigned to students based upon student conduct violations.
 A teacher detention is held with the assigning teacher at their discretion from 3:00 - 3:30 p.m.
-A monitor detention is held with the detention monitor in the high school in Room 221 from 7:45 - 8:15 a.m.
+A monitor detention is held with the detention monitor in the high school in Room 221 from 7:15 - 7:45 a.m.
 Monday - Friday and from 3:00 - 3:30 p.m. on Monday - Friday.
 Students are expected to arrive on time for their teacher or monitor detention.

 Note: Students are allowed three (3) school days after a detention has been issued in which to serve the detention.
 The 1st and 2nd time a student forgets or fails to serve within the grace period, the number of detentions will double.
-On his/her 2nd offense, a three (3) hour detention will be issued.
+On their 2nd offense, a ninety (90) minute extended detention will be issued.
 If you believe an extenuating circumstance exists, be sure to see either the principal or associate principal before the detention becomes overdue.